 Finance, Audit, and Risk Management Committee (Chair: John Cuddihy)

-Human Resources and Performance Management Committee (Chair: TBC)
+Human Resources and Performance Management Committee (Chair: Pamela Dixon)

 Funding and Asset Capitalization Committee (Chair: Bob Coyne)